arshansani/ISS-Tracker/README.md

-# ISS Trajectory API
+# ISS Tracker API

 ## Overview
 This project analyzes the International Space Station's (ISS) trajectory data.
 It includes scripts for downloading and parsing data, and exposes this functionality to the end user using Flask API's.

 ## Contents
+- `Dockerfile`: Defines the Docker container setup.
+- `README.md`: Information on how to use this API.
+- `diagram.png`: Diagram illustrating the program architecture.
+- `docker-compose.yml`: Automates the deployment of the docker container.
 - `iss_tracker.py`: The main script for downloading, parsing, and analyzing the ISS trajectory data as well as running the Flask server.
+- `requirements.txt`: Required python libraries to be installed to the container.
-- `test_iss_tracker.py`: Unit tests for iss_tracker.py.
+- `test/test_iss_tracker.py`: Unit tests for iss_tracker.py.
-- `run_app.sh`: Script to run the main application and start the Flask server.
-- `run_tests.sh`: Script to execute the unit tests.
-- `diagram.png`: Diagram illustrating the program architecture.
-- `Dockerfile`: Defines the Docker container setup.

 ## Getting Started
 ### Prerequisites